Plombo/vcromclaim/README.md

     * Shadow of the Ninja (NES) - 2 bytes are different, causing the intro to glitch and freeze.
 * TURBOGRAFX CD: CD audio will play too slow in Mednafen.
-Reencodeing the OGG files makes them run correctly.
+Reencodeing the OGG files to 44.1kHz makes them play correctly.
 * TURBOGRAFX CD: Super Air Zonk does not play.
 * TURBOGRAFX 16/CD: Save games are not extracted at this time.
-* COMMODORE 64 and ARCADE: games cannot be extracted at this time.
+* COMMODORE 64 games and most ARCADE games cannot be extracted at this time.

 Credits
 -------
 * [Bryan Cain](https://github.com/Plombo) - author of vcromclaim
-* [JanErikGunnar](https://github.com/JanErikGunnar) - fixed a number of bugs and
+* [JanErikGunnar](https://github.com/JanErikGunnar) - added extraction of Famicom FDS,
-  added compatibility with Famicom FDS, TurboGrafx CD, and some Neo Geo games.
+  TurboGrafx CD, Neo Geo and Space Harrier.
 * [hcs](http://hcs64.com) - author of C decompression code for Huf8, LZH8, and
   romchu, all of which I (Bryan) ported to Python for vcromextract.
 * [Hector Martin (marcan)](http://marcansoft.com/blog) - original author of the